kumahooks/kumahooks.github.io/_posts/2022-11-18-Flare-On-9-alamode.md

 1. The strings are accessed in a function inside `sub_100012F1`.
 They are decrypting the strings to function names, like `CloseHandle`, `ConnectedNamedPipe`, etc. The way they are encrypted doesn't matter to me, at least not now.
 2. `sub_100012F1` is called in `sub_10001163`, which seems to be our DllMain.

-For reasons beyond me x32 started failing me when I started to one-step through the function at `sub_10001094` (threaded function in DllMain).
+For reasons beyond me x32 started failing me when I started to one-step through the function at `sub_10001094` (function in DllMain being run in a thread).
 So at this moment, I switched to good ol' Olly.

 While one-stepping `sub_10001094` the first problem we have is a call attempting to run a NULL function.
 This function has as one of its arguments the pipe's address, so I assume this was supposed to be `CreateNamedPipeA`.

 ![image](https://user-images.githubusercontent.com/69819027/202642594-de51638f-3208-4104-aff9-1e7b5e928f54.png)

-My assumption is quickly proven true when I look for references to the given function's address, finding it is one of the functions deobfuscated by `sub_100012F1`.
-The problem is, `sub_100012F1` not only deobfuscates the function names but also finds in the given module the function's address (`sub_1000125C`) and stores it in what seems to be a struct.
+My assumption is quickly proven true when I look for references to the given function's address, finding it is one of the functions decrypted by `sub_100012F1`.
+The problem is, `sub_100012F1` not only decrypts the function names but also finds in the given module the function's address (`sub_1000125C`) and stores it in what seems to be a struct.
 While trying to find the function `CreateNamedPipeA` in the kernel dll, it can't, thus storing 0 and causing the error.

 ![image](https://user-images.githubusercontent.com/69819027/202642608-0b7b0ccc-a0f4-4d64-9bb6-973c94501dd9.png)